mieubrisse/old-blog-pages/index.md

 Welcome to my blog!
-Here I am to communicate what I've learned about living the good life in accessible prose with the intent of giving you a framework for improving your life.
-I've broken down the things often I think about into sequences designed to explain specific concepts.
+Here I aim to communicate what I've learned about living the good life in accessible prose with the intent of giving you a framework for improving your life.
+I've broken down the things often I think about into the "sequences" below, each designed to explain related concepts.
 If I've done my job well, you'll come out of each sequence with additional tools for understanding your world.

 Efficiency Sequence
 -------------------